pikvm/pikvm/pages/ezcoo.md

 1. SSH into PiKVM
 2. Enable read-write mode on the sd card via `rw`
-3. Edit the `/etc/kvmd/override.yaml` file and include the following.
+3. Edit the file: `nano /etc/kvmd/override.yaml` and include the following.
 Note the assumption that the KVM switch is present on `/dev/ttyUSB0`:
 ```yaml
 kvmd:
     gpio: